 Today, every marketer dreams of viral advertising of their product.
 But when your content goes viral, its connection with your brand may be interrupted.
 To avoid it, make content that is closely related to your brand.

-For example, if you have a small coffee company, conduct a survey on your page about whether coffee is healthy, and then in this endless dispute, users will address you as a coffee connoisseur.
+For example, if you have a small coffee company, conduct a survey on your page about whether coffee is healthy, and then in this endless dispute, analyze the survey responses, users will address you as a coffee connoisseur.
 It is also an excellent method to improve engagement.

 It may seem that email marketing is outdated, but in fact, the right message sent to the right buyer is still effective.
 To use this marketing tool, collect the email addresses of potential buyers.
 If your startup has its website, place a newsletter subscription form there or create a landing page and ask visitors to leave an address.
 But if you plan to send only one advertisement, it is better not to even start: subscribers will quickly unsubscribe from it.
 It is better to diversify your emails with non-commercial content, such as blog posts, instructional videos, or infographics.